 Planning a bedroom layout does not come intuitively for everyone.
 Just like a good sense of direction is not a given, spatial organization can be a tricky skill to master.
 The basics are easy: You typically start with one bed and flanking bedside tables.
 But what about the awkward corners?
 What if the room doesn't fit two nightstands or a dresser?
 What if the room is extra long and leaves a lot of dead space?
 Where should the rug be positioned in the room?

 Achieving the perfect bedroom layout is easier said than done but, with a few basic rules, you can optimize your bedroom setting to create your ideal room.
-That's why we came up with a few basic layouts that can help you nail down your floor plan without breaking a sweat.
+That's why we came up with a few basic layout ideas for bedrooms that can help you nail down your floor plan without breaking a sweat.
 From tackling clutter in your tiny bedroom to filling awkward corners in your cavernous master suite, consider this your roadmap on bedroom layouts you'll love.

 The Layout: If your bedroom layout is barely big enough to fit a bed, there are a few hacks that will help you manage the space.
 While we don’t love pushing a bed against the wall, try leaving as little room as possible on one side—this will leave more space on the other for a larger bedside chest.
 A floating shelf on the opposite side works perfectly well in tight corners.

 The Bed: Opt for a smaller full bed with built-in storage in lieu of a dresser.